Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

 \subsection{Segmentation Evaluation on Synthetic Images}

-Having the estimated appearance models using either the algebraic or spectral methods we compute segmentations by minimizing Equation (\ref{eq:E_seg}) using a max-flow algorithm for graph cuts \cite{boykov1999fast}.
-We compared this approach to several existing texture segmentation methods.
+After estimating appearance models using either the algebraic or spectral methods we compute segmentations by minimizing Equation (\ref{eq:E_seg}) using a max-flow/min-cut algorithm (\cite{greig1989exact,boykov1999fast}).
+We compared this approach to several texture segmentation methods.